Handwatch- on - beach

 The need to do something

 As a financial advisor, part of our role is to work with our clients to determine how much money they will need in retirement.
 Clearly, this will vary from client to client as they all have differing needs and expectations.
-Most people I have come across have managed to put something aside towards their retirement whether that is an old employer’s pension arrangement, ISA or other investments such as property etc. My job is to sort out arrangements that clients already have in place and to shape them into a robust plan to help the client achieve the retirement they want, or get as close to it is as possible.
+Most people I have come across have managed to put something aside towards their retirement whether that is an old employer’s pension arrangement, ISA or other investments such as property etc. My job is to sort out arrangements that clients already have in place and to shape them into a robust plan to help the client achieve the retirement they desire, or as close to it is as possible.

 How much will I need?